 From Potemkin stairs in Odessa, any traveler has a view on civilian part of port, open to walkers, where they can reach a sea station.
-Here, behind the wharf, is a snow-white Vorontsov lighthouse.
+Here, behind the wharf, located a snow-white Vorontsov lighthouse.

 Vorontsov lighthouse – is a main lighthouse of Odessa port, was built at the end of the Raid breakwater in 1955.
 Its construction represents cast-iron rings assembled into a tower.
 Lighthouse itself is a tower – painted white; top contain lantern lighting – electric lighting red, rotational system with the power of light lenses in white fire 1 million 100 thousand candles.
 That lighthouse rises 27 m above sea level, altogether 26 m from the base; its range of visibility is 17 miles.
 Vorontsov lighthouse in bad weather beeps to the sea.
 In addition to the sound signals, the beacon has circular call signals “VR” (Vorontsov radio) transmitted around by Morse code.
 In addition, beacon equipped with remote control from shore, in case when weather conditions do not allow to reach it through breakwater.